 1 Includes significant number of FTEs in relation to global services provided.
+3 In 2022 ING discontinued its retail activities in France and the Philippines.

-The higher tax charge of 39% in the Netherlands (compared to the statutory rate of 25.8%) is mainly caused by the non-deductible Dutch bank tax (EUR 179 million) and the non-deductible impairments regarding goodwill ING Turkey (EUR 32 million) and TTB (EUR 165 million).
+The higher tax charge of 29% in the Netherlands (compared to the statutory rate of 25.8%) is mainly caused by the non-deductible Dutch bank tax (EUR 179 million) and the non-deductible impairments regarding goodwill ING Turkey (EUR 32 million) and TTB (EUR 165 million).